oddluck/limnoria-plugins/README.md

 `urlRegularExpression` - A regular expression used to match URLs.
 You shouldn't need to change this.

+`linkMessageIgnorePattern` - If a message matches this pattern, it will be ignored.
+This differs from `ignoredDomainPattern` in that it compares against the entire message rather than just the domain.

+Example: `!config supybot.plugins.SpiffyTitles.linkMessageIgnorePattern "/\[tw\]/"`

+This would ignore any message that contains "[tw]".

 ### FAQ

 Q: I have a question.
 Where can I get help?